 Just starting out in machine embroidery?
 You have invested in the equipment and designs.
 Now what?
 Here are five tips for beginners, and even experienced embroiderers, on how to get started with machine embroidery in order to achieve success.

-Check out this five great tips and learn how to get started in machine embroidery!
+Check out our tips to learn how to get started in machine embroidery!

 1. Get to know your dealer

 Whether you are a novice or experienced embroiderer, your machine dealer is your single best resource.
 This is in part because manufacturers require dealers to be technically adept users of the machines they sell, so you dealer should truly be an expert.
 Great dealers are personal cheerleaders, offering a seemingly limitless supply of tips, ideas and encouragement.
 From them, you can gain the knowledge, enthusiasm and confidence necessary to succeed.